Samsung Galaxy S24 vs Apple iPhone SE (3rd Gen)

 Who should buy each?

-Choose the Samsung Galaxy S24 if: you want a stunning 6.2" display for media, need a long-lasting battery for daily use, or prefer a powerful camera with 50MP.
+Choose the Samsung Galaxy S24 if: you want a stunning 6.2" display for watching movies, need long-lasting battery life with up to 29 hours of video, or crave top-tier performance for gaming.

-Choose the Apple iPhone SE (3rd Gen) if: you want an affordable entry into the iPhone ecosystem, prefer a classic design with a Home button, or need a lightweight phone that fits easily in your pocket.
+Choose the Apple iPhone SE (3rd Gen) if: you prefer a lightweight phone that's easy to use one-handed, want an affordable entry into the iPhone ecosystem, or need a device that offers great performance for basic tasks.
 (4.7" display, 60 Hz refresh)

 Conclusion